 On the centenary of women’s suffrage, Christina said: “Celebrating 100 years of women getting the vote is a fitting time to reflect on how far we have come in the fight for equality but also how far we have to go.
 With on-going issues like everyday sexism and pay inequality we must stand up to challenge this culture that creates so much gender inequality.
 An increased number of women in politics is a great start, but we are not a statistic, we are here to stand up for women’s rights.”

-Anum Qaisar Javed is an SNP activist in Falkirk and works for Humza Yousaf MSP.
+Anum Qaisar Javed is an SNP activist in Falkirk.

 On her political inspirations, Anum has said: “I have always been fascinated with politics and current affairs.
 I grew up hearing about strong women such as Emmeline Pankhurst and Shaheed Mohtarma Benazir Bhutto.
 Over the years I have seen women from different communities, such as Malala Yousafzai, stand up for their rights and I am continually inspired by them.
 However, women are still underrepresented in politics.
 BME women even more so.
 Whilst we have come very far, there is still a very long journey ahead.”

-Michelle Campbell is an SNP councillor for Erskine and Inchinnan and is also the SNP Council Group and Branch Secretary.
+Councillor Michelle Campbell represents Erskine and Inchinnan and is the Council Group Secretary.

 Stacey Adam is a long-standing SNP activist, has held various organisational roles for the party and is passionate about Paisley.

 Looking back at her time in politics, Stacey said: “I have led a very lucky life as I have been surrounded by independent strong women all my days.
 My family have been loving and supportive always: no obstacles were ever put in my place.
 The town I live in and love, Paisley, has always been there too.
 What I would like to see is for everyone to have the same opportunity and support I got as going into politics is not a job but a vocation.
 If done properly it is all consuming but well worth it.”